25 Biggest Steals in NFL Draft History

 18. Jesse Armstead, linebacker

-If not for a torn ACL during his college days at the University of Miami, Jessie Armstead likely would not qualify for this list.
-The 6-foot-1, 237-pounder would likely have been a first-round pick without the injury.
-Instead he fell to the New York Giants in the eighth round (No. 207 overall) of the 1993 NFL Draft.
+If not for a torn ACL during his college days at the University of Miami, Jessie Armstead likely wouldn’t qualify for this list.
+The 6-foot-1, 237-pounder would probably have been a first-round pick without the injury.
+Instead, he fell to the New York Giants in the eighth round (No. 207 overall) of the 1993 NFL Draft.

-Armstead participated in five Pro Bowls and four All-Pro teams and still has an outside shot at joining the Pro Football Hall of Fame.
+Armstead participated in five Pro Bowls and four All-Pro teams.
+And he still has an outside shot at joining the Pro Football Hall of Fame.